-Abstract: The Transportation Security Administration (TSA), in a joint rulemaking with the U.S. Coast Guard (USCG), is proposing standards for conducting security threat assessments and issuing biometric credentials to transportation workers who require unescorted access to secured areas of vessels and facilities.
+Abstract: The Transportation Security Administration (TSA), in a joint rulemaking with the U.S. Coast Guard, is proposing standards for conducting security threat assessments and issuing biometric credentials to transportation workers who require unescorted access to secure areas of vessels and facilities.
+In addition, TSA plans to propose standards for determining the comparability of threat assessments conducted in other TSA programs and by other agencies.

 The Aviation and Transportation Security Act (ATSA) (Pub.
 L. 107-071; 11/19/2001; 115 Stat.
-609) directs the TSA to improve access control in secured areas.
+609) directs the TSA to improve access control in secure areas.
 The Maritime Transportation Security Act of 2002 (MTSA) (Pub.
 L. 107-295; 11/25/2002; 116 Stat.
-2073) requires that workers with unescorted access to secured areas of vessels and facilities must be subject to a security threat assessment and receive a credential needed to access secured areas.
+2073) requires that workers with unescorted access to secured areas of vessels and facilities must be subject to a security threat assessment and hold a biometric credential needed to access secured areas.